maveenbalaji/medical-plants/README.md

 - **Model Fine-Tuning**: Experiment with different architectures and hyperparameters.
 - **User Interface**: Develop a mobile or web app for interactive plant identification.

-## License

-This project is licensed under the MIT License.

----

-Feel free to adjust any sections based on your project’s specifics or add additional details as needed!